 In February 1958, Felsted released "Lonely Boy"/"My Bull Fightin' Baby."
 These weren't reviewed until June 9, when both sides were ranked "good."
 Other reviews that week went to Bobby Hendricks' "Itchy Twitchy Feeling," the Shirelles' "My Love Is A Charm," Otis Williams & the Charms' "Burnin' Lips," the Edsels' "Lama Rama Ding Dong," the Cavaliers' "Dance, Dance, Dance," Sonny Til's "First Blush," the Chandeliers' "Dolly," and the Falcons' "This Heart Of Mine."

-It was a while before the Castaleers' next session, which was held in Felsted's New York studios.
+It was a while before the Castaleers' next session, which was held at the Allegro Sound Studios in New York.
+(Sam "The Man" Taylor was on sax and Bert Keyes on piano.)
 This time, they only recorded two songs: "You're My Dream" and "I'll Be Around."
 These were released in June 1959 and reviewed on August 24 (with "I'll Be Around" rated "good").
 Other reviews that week were for Jackie Wilson's "You Better Know It," the Hollywood Flames' "Much Too Much," Hank Ballad & the Midnighters' "House With No Windows," Bo Diddley's "Say Man," the Blenders' "Old MacDonald," the 5 Knights' "Miracle," and Cleve Duncan & the Radiants' "To Keep Our Love."

 September 11, 1959 found the Castaleers appearing as part of a "beatnick dance" at the Aquidneck Hut, along with Dick Domaine and the Rockin' Blue Jays, the Videls, and the Cameos.
 Local DJ Chuck Stevens was the MC.